View Roman Melton's Obituary on whig.com and share memories

 |

 QUINCY -- Roman Vincent Melton, 32, of Quincy, died March 14, 2019.
-Roman was born Dec.
-20, 1986, in Quincy to Robin Downs Hillebrenner and Rodney Melton.
-Roman enjoyed several outdoor activities, including fishing, hunting, archery, abseiling and being outdoors.
+He was born Dec.
+20, 1986, to Robin Downs Hillebrenner.
+Roman enjoyed several outdoor activities that included fishing, hunting, archery, abseiling and being outdoors.
 Roman enjoyed playing card games, board games and cornhole with his family and friends.
-Roman was a graduate of Quincy Senior High School.
-Careers in his lifetime included working as a journeymen for Laborers Local 231, an independent contractor for Synergies3 Tec Sevices LLC and most recently as a welder for Manchester Tank.
-Roman will be missed by all who knew him for his larger-than-life laugh, orneriness and kind heart.
-Survivors include his mother, Robin Downs Hillebrenner; father-friend Jim Wiechert; two children, Addalynn and Kyler Melton, all of Quincy; brother, Ryan (Anita) Melton of Bettendorf, Iowa; and several aunts, uncles and cousins.
-He is preceded in death by his grandparents, Charles and Mary Downs and Juanita Vestal Karl and Monte Melton.
-SERVICES: Celebration of life and memorial services will be announced at a later date.
+He was a graduate of Quincy High School.
+Careers in his lifetime included working as a journeyman for labors Local 231, an independent contractor for Synergies3 Tec Services LLC, and most recently a welder for Manchester Tank.
+Roman will be missed by all who knew him for his larger than life laugh, orneriness and kind heart.
+Survivors include his mother, Robin Downs Hillebrenner; father, Jim Wiechert (Tammy Brown), all of Quincy; his brother, Ryan, and his wife, Anita Melton, of Bettendorf, Iowa; two children, Addalynn and Kyler Melton, with their mother/his fiancee, Jarricca Stout, all of Quincy; and several aunts, uncles and cousins.
+He was preceded in death by his grandparents, Charles and Mary Downs; and grandmother, Juanita Vestal Karl.
+SERVICES: Services will be held privately by the families.
 Condolences may be expressed online at whig.com.